MicrosoftDocs/ATADocs/ATPDocs/atp-prerequisites.md

 Azure ATP is composed of the Azure ATP cloud service, which consists of the workspace management portal and a workspace portal, the Azure ATP Standalone sensor and/or the Azure ATP sensor.
 For more information about the Azure ATP components, see [Azure ATP architecture](atp-architecture.md).

-The Azure ATP System works on active directory forest boundary and supports Forest Functional Level (FFL) of Windows 2003 and above.
+Each Azure ATP workspace supports an Active Directory forest boundary and supports Forest Functional Level (FFL) of Windows 2003 and above.
+For deployments with multiple forests, a separate Azure ATP workspace is required for each forest.

 [Before you start](#before-you-start): This section lists information you should gather and accounts and network entities you should have before starting Azure ATP installation.